geosefuy/CSARCH2-Simulation-Project/README.md

 Nest-looped blocks / addresses (Decimal):
 ```
-L1, 10        // syntax: loop name (should start with uppercase L) ,number of iterations
+L1, 10        // syntax: loop name (should start with uppercase L), number of iterations
 1, 3          // syntax: any number of singleton / continuous sequence
 L2, 20
 4